 How much do Chinese consumers actually like tacos and burritos?

 Ultimately, this is the key question.
 You can get all the ancillary menu items right and have a really nice outlet, but what Taco Bell is ultimately offering Chinese consumers is 3-4 core menu items: burritos, quesadillas, nachos and tacos.
-And my question from last year when this project was announced was: how much do Chinese consumers actually like these items?
+And my question was: how much do Chinese consumers actually like these items?
 My concern was not that they would dislike them.
 It was that on a scale of 1-10, they would all come in at around a 5.
 Just sort of so-so.

 What do you do if the response to your core menu is just so-so?
 You can re-imagine them.
 You can discard the less popular items, like bean burritos.
 But what if nothing in the core menu is really that popular?

 Compare that scenario to the tremendous popularity of KFC in China.
-According to CEO Mickey Pant, KFC’s fried chicken is the single most popular menu item in all of China.
+According to KFC, KFC’s fried chicken is the single most popular menu item in all of China.
 On a scale of 1-10, it’s like an 11.
 And Pizza Hut’s pizza is also pretty popular (probably around a 7-8.
 Just a guess).

 So how much do Chinese consumers actually like tacos, burritos and quesadillas?

-After 6 months, Yum!
+Yum!
 China now knows the answer to this question – and they are acting conspicuously.
-In the second quarter of 2017, they opened 90 KFC and Pizza Hut outlets in China.
-But they have not opened another Taco Bell (to the best of my knowledge.
+They have not opened another Taco Bell (to the best of my knowledge.
 Perhaps they are under development?).

-Compare that to the recent explosive growth of popular hot pot restaurants.
+Compare that to the explosive growth of popular hot pot restaurants.
 Or in home delivery right now.
 When Chinese consumers discover something new they like, it usually takes off like crazy.
-Taco Bell China doesn’t look much like that situation.
+Taco Bell China doesn’t look much like that scenario.

 One phrase from the Yum!
 China 10-Q did catch my attention.
 It was “…we have had the exclusive right to operate and sub-license the KFC, Pizza Hut and, subject to achieving certain agreed-upon milestones, Taco Bell brands in China…”.
 I wonder what the “agreed-upon milestones” are for retaining the Taco Bell rights.
 I would be surprised if opening one or more Taco Bell outlets in China by a certain date was not one of those milestone.
-So maybe they had to get at least one open in 2017 just to keep the rights?
 Just a guess.